Financial Planning For Women – How Should Women Who Are Single Plan

 Perhaps, there is a confidence that they can always work.
 Or, the feeling that because they are single, expenses are likely to be low so there is no urgency to plan for having income.
 For some who believes in planning for the future, they have no idea how to kick-start their planning with the goal of having an income for the future.

 Just like everyone needs to have some form of medical insurance, I believe it is essential to have some form of life annuity and this is especially so for women who are single.
 If you would like to get started on annuity planning, download this Guide to Life Annuity (For Women).

-This year’s message for International Women’s Day is Press for Progress.
-Progress is impossible with change and change happens only when courage is present.
+This year’s message for International Women’s Day is Balance for Better.
+If our bank balances don’t balance, nothing else does.
 May all women, single or otherwise, take control and live our financial lives with confidence!

 Article by Lee Meng